ianrose/resources/README.md

 - [Creating Styleguides](https://medium.mybridge.co/all-about-creating-design-style-guides-cba6f6ca509d#.ditzgbrbr): All about creating design style guides
 - [NYT Why we are Doing Fewer Interactives](https://github.com/archietse/malofiej-2016/blob/master/tse-malofiej-2016-slides.pdf): New York Times presentation on three rules for visual storytelling
 - [Emoji Unicode Tables](http://apps.timwhitlock.info/emoji/tables/unicode): Commonly-supported Emoji that map to standardized Unicode characters
+- [Citysets](http://citysets.co.uk/): A growing collection of free city-based icon sets
+- [Visual Vocabulary](https://github.com/ft-interactive/chart-doctor/raw/master/visual-vocabulary/Visual-vocabulary.pdf): There are so many ways to visualise data - how do we know which one to pick?

 ## Utilities